rogerlew/human-technological-systems/readme.md

 [NN/g.
 10 UX Research Cheat Sheet](https://www.nngroup.com/articles/ux-research-cheat-sheet/)

-Assignment 1: Evaluate a bad design.
+Assignment 1 (due 1/25): Evaluate a bad design.
 What is it?
 Why is it bad?
 What human factors or usability principles does it violate?
 How could it be improved?

+(Looking for quality over quantity.
+Photos, diagrams, animations are welcome.
+The tone should be professional but doesn't necessarily need to be academic.)

 ### Week 3 - Human error and human reliability (1/27, 2/1)